gazebosim/gz-sim/examples/README.md

 make
 ```

-To build on Windows, make sure the configuration matches `ign-math`'s
+To build on Windows, make sure the configuration matches `gz-math`'s
 configuration:

 ```